OIDC & OAuth 2.0 Implementation: Architecting Secure Modern Authentication

 // Production-viable JWT validation with strict defaults (Node.js / jose)

-import { jwtVerify, importSPKI } from 'jose';
+import { jwtVerify, createRemoteJWKSet } from "jose";

-import { createHash, randomBytes } from 'crypto';
+import { createHash, randomBytes } from "crypto";

 export async function validateIdToken(token: string, expectedAud: string, expectedIss: string) {

-const { payload } = await jwtVerify(token, await importSPKI(process.env.JWKS_PUBLIC_KEY), {
+const { payload } = await jwtVerify(token, JWKS, {

 audience: expectedAud,